supabase/realtime/README.md

 # Supabase Realtime

-> Status: Unfit for production
+> Status: ALPHA
+>
 > This repo hasn't yet implemented Socket Authentication so it is not recommended for use in production

 Listens to changes in a PostgreSQL Database and broadcasts them over websockets.
-This is the realtime server for usage with your development machine.

 ## Docs